rouxers/book/src/en/cmll.md

 ## Recognition Method: From beginner's 4-tile to all angles

 CMLL recognition is a little more tricky than something like OLL.
 Not only does one have to pay attention to the orinetation of the corners, one also has to pay attention to their colors.
-Despite that, an advanced Roux solver is able to recognize the CMLL case within fractions of a second.
+Despite that, an advanced Roux solver is able to recognize CMLL cases within fractions of a second.
 Here is the progression towards that.

 ### I. Beginner Recognition